tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:IssueAssertion
 - Preferred Label: Issue Assertion
-- Definition: An Assertion expressing the result of an Implementation evaluating an Issue for a particular DataQualityNeed in a particular DataResource.
+- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Issue for a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
 - SubClass Of: Assertion; IssueConcept
-- Comments: The DataQualityReport concept describing the result of a test in the negative (i.e., identifying the potential absence of data quality).
+- Comments: The bdqffdq:DataQualityReport concept describing the result of a Test in the negative (i.e., identifying the potential absence of data quality).
-If a problem was found, the ResponseResult is expected to carry a value of IS_ISSUE, if a potential problem was found that needs human review the ResponseResult is expected to be POTENTIAL_ISSUE, otherwise if the ResponseStatus is RUN_HAS_RESULT, the ResponseResult is expected to be NOT_ISSUE.
+If a problem was found, the bdqffdq:ResponseResult is expected to carry a value of bdqffdq:IS_ISSUE, if a potential problem was found that requires human review, the bdqffdq:ResponseResult is expected to be bdqffdq:POTENTIAL_ISSUE, otherwise if the bdqffdq:ResponseStatus is bdqffdq:RUN_HAS_RESULT, the bdqffdq:ResponseResult is expected to be bdqffdq:NOT_ISSUE.

 ********************